slagdang/reverse_ecobeemux_175-00011-revD/README.md

 is active and the circuit is closed there is no power available.
 So the unit must run from its battery until the heating turns off.
-But if sufficient heat is required the heat will run long enough that the battery in the unit runs down and it either must turn off the heat.
+But if sufficient heat is required the heat will run long enough that the battery in the unit runs down and it must turn off the heat to charge.
 If it does not then it will power down due to low battery and that opens the circuit also.

 Also for some systems the trick circuit to draw a little power without presenting a closed circuit to turn on the heat still draws enough current to cause the